How Much Does It Cost to Build a Timber Deck?

 - Jarrah – a durable, fire-resistant, expensive timber

-- Spotted Gum – a durable and dense timber, which is attractive for decking in bushfire-prone zones
+- Spotted Gum – a durable and dense timber which is attractive for decking in bushfire-prone zones

 - Stringybark – yellow variation is durable enough for outdoor use (white is not such a good choice)

 Decks must meet the Building Code of Australia (BCA), which has been revised to make decks more fire-resistant and to address the dangers of bushfires.
+If you live near the coast, consider installing cyclone-rated decking.

-As noted earlier, the cost of decking depends on the type and quality of wood used.
+As noted earlier, the cost of a deck depends on the type and quality of wood used.
 You may pay just $200 per square metre for treated pine decking, $320 or more per square metre for hardwood timber decking, or $350 or more per square metre for composite decking.
 For the budget-conscious, the decision may appear straightforward.

 During construction, don’t just focus on the decking boards.
-Remember the substructure, the joists and bearers, too.
+Remember the substructure, the joists and the bearers, too.

 The good news is that adding joist tape to your construction adds little to the overall costs but can add years of life to your deck.
 Trex Protect Joist, Bearer & Rim Tape, a high-quality butyl tape: